 Rather than defining which careers to avoid, you want to find out why you dislike some activities.
 For example, knowing that you are not comfortable working outside will keep you away from manual labor.
 In turn, this will further narrow down your career options.

 Knowing your personal and career goals is essential to finding a dream job.
 In the end, they will shape and determine the career you will pursue.

 Ask yourself, what are your goals when it comes to relationships?
 Finances?
 Family?
 Health?

 All of these will affect your career search.
 If you want to settle down with a family, a career that requires a lot of travel isn’t for you.
 Working for NGOs might not be the best option if you’re seeking financial security.
 In the end, it is crucial to pursue a career that will align with your general life goals.

 Think about the people whom you admire, both personally and professionally.
 This may be a friend who is always willing to help, an artist whose paintings tell a story, or a mentor you get guidance from.
 Now, think about why you admire these people.
 What unique traits do they have?
 Could you incorporate these qualities into your career?
 Could you also tell your story through art?
 Or share your experience and guide others?
 Thinking about why you look up to certain people can help you identify qualities you hold in high esteem.
 In turn, you can find a dream job in which you also gain these qualities.

 Once you have answered these questions, write down the job description of your ideal job.
 Then, start taking action.
 Network with friends and acquaintances and share what your dream job looks like.
 They can help you connect with the perfect opportunity.
 Apart from that, you may share your vision during the job interview, if relevant.

 Remember that your answers may change with time.
 Thus, don’t hesitate to revisit this exercise and change your answers.
 It is never too late to start doing what you truly love.
-The right job will make you happy and make you more engaged, creative, and inspired.
+The right job will make you happy and more engaged, creative, and inspired.